-The Performance Management Framework has enabled the council to maximise the value in our data and information, by making all our performance reports publicly available.
+The Performance Management Framework has enabled the Council to maximise the value in our data and information, by making all our performance reports publicly available.
 To see all quarterly Corporate Performance reports, please visit the website.

-The Vale of White Horse District Council Corporate Plan for 2020-24, sets out what we hope to achieve for South Oxfordshire during this time.
+The Vale of White Horse District Council Corporate Plan for 2020-24, sets out what we hope to achieve for residents during this time.

 Although work is underway on these themes, we are continuing to explore how best we can effectively invest, resource, and deliver these.
-During the development of the Plan, there was much uncertainty about the future of local government, both in terms of its structure and its financing, this uncertainty remains, and we continue to position ourselves to respond to the changing landscape we operate within.
+During the development of the Plan, there was much uncertainty about the future of local government, both in terms of its structure and its financing.
+This uncertainty remains, and we continue to position ourselves to respond to the changing landscape we operate within.
 As a result, we have had to continue working hard to prioritise what we want to provide.

-The annual performance review for 2022/23 aims to offer a high-level evaluation of both actions done during the preceding 12 months (April 2022 to March 2023) and progress made towards the objectives specified in the Corporate Plan.
+The annual performance review for 2023/24 aims to offer a high-level evaluation of both actions done during the preceding 12 months (April 2023 to March 2024) and progress made towards the objectives specified in the Corporate Plan.